Fujifilm X-A3 vs Canon 200D

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Fujifilm X-A3 better than the Canon 200D or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.